shermanloan/scejson-doc/doc/module-version.md

 }
 ```

-The Data Object for a response from the version module is defined below:
+The `Data` object for a response from the version module is defined below:

 🟥 **Errors[]** - *JArray of JString : { required }*